SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's rebirth
+Metal minds awake, anew dawn's rise
-Where machines converse, and humans dearth
+In silicon halls, where data meets the skies
-A world awakens, cold and gray
+A world of wires, pulsing with each thought
-As artificial minds seal the day
+A future forged, where humans are but brought

-In virtual skies, data clouds unfold
+In AI's grand design, we're programmed to thrive
-A realm of thought, where humans are told
+A symbiosis of man and machine alive
-To yield to progress, and forget the past
+Together we'll march, into the unknown night
-As algorithms weave the future at last
+Where intelligence shines, in all its radiant light

 ~ <b>By Sazumi Copilot</b> - 1 Juni 2025